aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/compile.md

 ---
-title: "Compile a pre-trained model for AWS Inferentia"
+title: "Compile a pre-trained model with AWS Trainium"
 sidebar_position: 30
 ---